Golf Goals 2025: How To Set Them & WHY You Are Not Achieving Yours

 It is that time of year again.
-Yes… You are right… Time to set your golf goals for the upcoming year.
+Yes… You are right… Time to set your 2025 golf goals.

 Whether you are up north sitting in the snow or are still playing somewhere down south, everyone is starting to think about what they want to improve with their golf game and are looking to set new golf goals.

-Did you hit your goals for the past year?
+Did you hit your golf performance objectives for the past year?
 Or… Are these goals just kind of a “New Year’s Resolution” for you?

 Are you like many golfers that come up with a “couple of things” that sound good knowing that you’re not going to follow through with them?
 How long were you able to stick with what you set last year?